Simple Everyday Recipes

 • Whisk the flour, cocoa powder, baking soda, and salt together in a large bowl.
 Set aside.

 • Using a handheld mixer or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Scrape down the sides and bottom of the bowl, if needed.
 Beat in the brown sugar and granulated sugar until fully combined, about 1 minute.
-Beat in the eggs, milk, and vanilla extra, scraping down the sides and bottom making sure the mixture is combined.
+Beat in the eggs, milk, and vanilla, scraping down the sides and bottom making sure the mixture is combined.
 Add the food color and beat until combined.

 • With the mixer on the lowest setting, slowly add the dry ingredients into the wet ingredients until a soft dough is formed.
 If desired, add more food coloring if you prefer a brighter red.
 Beat in the chocolate chips.
 The dough will be slightly sticky.

-• Preheat the oven to 350°F. Line two large baking sheets with parchment paper or a silicone baking mat.
+• Cover and chill the dough in the refrigerator while the oven preheats.
+Preheat the oven to 350°F. Line two baking sheets with parchment paper or a silicone baking mat.
 Set aside.

 • Using a cookie scoop, scoop 1.5 Tablespoons of dough and roll into a ball, as pictured.
 Place 9-11 balls onto each baking sheet.
 Bake each for 10 minutes until the edges are set.
 The cookie will look soft, that's ok.
 If desired, press a few chocolate chips into the tops of the warm cookies.